-Even if that’s not your goal, there are certain tips and tricks to follow to make virtual trivia the best socially distant online activity you can.
-Catering to seniors is not necessarily a straightforward task, so here’s how you can bring the fun of virtual programming to them.
+Luckily, there are certain tips and tricks to follow to make online trivia the best socially distant online activity you can for your seniors.
+Here’s how you can bring the fun of virtual programming through trivia to them.

 First things first, get your live stream set up.
 No matter what platform you’re using, there are a few things to be careful of with virtual trivia for older adults.